Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Problem Description

 Associated with the routing plan, we consider the replenishment plan $\mathcal{U}_k=\{U_k^1, \dots, U_k^N\}$, denoting the amount of inventory being replenished for each retailer.
 We ensure that the maximum inventory capacity is respected ($I_k^i + U_k^i \leq I^{\max}$) and that the vehicle capacity is respected~($\sum_{i \in R^v_k}~U_k^i~\leq~Q$).
 We finally impose that $U_k^i=0 \ \forall i\in \mathcal{N} \backslash \mathcal R_k$, as a retailer can only be replenished if it is visited.
 Formally, the decision space can thus be formulated as:

-The exogenous information arriving after decision epoch $k$ is generally denoted by $W_{k+1}$ but is independent of both the observed state $S_k$ and the action $x_k$ in our setting.
+The exogenous information arriving after decision epoch $k$ is generally denoted by $W_{k+1}$ but is independent of the action $x_k$ in our setting.
 It consists of the demand observations in period $k$ denoted by $\tilde y_{k}^i$ for each retailer $i$.